 - Somewhere to sit – chairs and benches are best in long or large spaces.
 If your entryway is small or narrow, consider a stool or ottoman.
 If your entryway opens up onto a landing at a stairwell, you may have to forgo the extra furniture and consider the stair your seat.

 Something else to consider in an entryway is floorcoverings.
 Generally some sort of tile or durable wood/vinyl is best in an entryway to allow easy clean ups for wet or muddy shoes.
 But whether you have tile, wood or carpet, adding a doormat or rug by your door or main walkways can help soak up wet messes, allow for easy cleanups (pick a washable rug if you can) and allow for some visual interest by adding another texture, colour or pattern to your design.

 Here are a few additional things to look at when remodeling or enhancing an entryway:

-STAIRS– if you have an old oak stairway, consider painting things out to instantly update the space.
+If you have an old oak stairway, consider painting things out to instantly update the space.

-DOORS – sometimes a white interior-side of an outside door can seem blah or prone to dirt and smudges.
+Sometimes a white interior-side of an outside door can seem blah or prone to dirt and smudges.
 Consider adding a pop of colour to your space by painting the door.
 Upgrading your door to a solid wood choice may also serve best in your space.

-ART/PHOTOS – you want the first thing you see when you come into your home to be beautiful and welcoming.
+You want the first thing you see when you come into your home to be beautiful and welcoming.
 Sometimes family portraits or beautiful art can be a great choice to enhance a space especially if you have a lot of wall space.
 Size and groupings should be considered for the size of your space.

 To create the most welcoming and functional entrance, be sure to consider adding the 4 must-have elements to any entryway.
 Main entryways need to function at the highest level for smooth mornings, happy returns and welcoming all guests.
 Be sure your entryway has been considered or spruce it up using some of the tips above.